-We recommend 4 nights in Mount Hood and 5 in Bachelor as a starting point and then adding additional nights depending on how much skiing, relaxing or exploring you want to do.
+On a 10 night trip we recommend taking the first night in Seattle then 4 nights in Mt Hood and 5 in Mt Bachelor as a starting point.
+You can then add on additional nights depending on how much skiing, relaxing or exploring you want to do.

 Click to read our insiders account of this unique Ski Safari - Andy Knights on the Oregon Trail!

 The starting point is Seattle which you can fly to direct from London.
-We recommend staying in Seattle for the first night and continuing the journey in the morning.
+We recommend staying in Seattle for the first night and visiting one of Seattle's top attractions The Space Needle and continuing the journey in the morning.
 The drive to Mt Hood is straightforward and takes around 5 hours.

-Stay at the fantastic Timberline Lodge on Mount Hood.
+Drive to Mt Hood.
+After an early start and a half hour break at the impressive Multnomah Falls, check into your hotel in Hood River or the fantastic Timberline Lodge.
 This is a classic mountain property, built in 1939 and made famous by appearing in The Shining!
-With its vast central fireplace, art deco touches, and cosy rooms (not to mention being almost completely buried under a blanket of snow for most of the season) it has real atmosphere.
+With its vast central fireplace, art deco touches and cosy rooms (not to mention being almost completely buried under a blanket of snow for most of the season) it has real atmosphere.

-From your base at Timberline Lodge you can explore Timberline, Mt Hood Meadows and Ski Bowl ski areas, each has a different geography and vibe so you get a very varied ski experience.
+From your base at Hood River or Timberline Lodge you can explore Timberline, Mt Hood Meadows and Ski Bowl ski areas.
+Each has a different geography and vibe so you get a very varied ski experience.
+Depending on what time you leave Seattle there is the potential for a half day of skiing on arrival.
 Please see the resort pages for Mt Hood for more detail.

 Take the day to enjoy the drive south to Bend.
 It is well worth taking your time to enjoy the scenery with the volcanic peaks of the Cascade Range on your right and the flat plateau of high desert, in places beautifully carved by rivers, on the left.
 We highly recommend taking a short detour from the highway to visit Smith Rock State Park.

 Bend is largely about beer!
-The town is home to a good number of micro-breweries, so a certain amount of sampling is required, and if you want to be close to the action we recommend you stay here.
+The town is home to a good number of micro-breweries so a certain amount of sampling is required.
+If you want to be close to the action we recommend you stay here.

-The Ski Safari above is very much a pure-skiing option... but one of the attractions of a trip to the Pacific Northwest is the huge potential to take a bit of time to explore.
+The ski safari above is very much a ski-focused option but one of the attractions of a trip to the Pacific Northwest is the huge potential to take a bit of time to explore.
 Just a few of the options are set out below, but feel free to make up your own...you could drive up the Oregon coast, drive down to California, or go back up to Seattle and ski at Mt Baker..Oregon is your Oyster!